electron/notarize/README.md

 ## Debug

-Debug is used to display logs and messages, you can use `export DEBUG=electron-notarize:notarytool` when necessary.
+[`debug`](https://www.npmjs.com/package/debug) is used to display logs and messages.
+You can use `export DEBUG=electron-notarize*` to log additional debug information from this module.

 ## Example Usage